1739616529/1739616529/README.md

 I have developing sites using React, Nextjs, and much more.

-Especially I have rich experience with the latest Javascript frameworks such as Node/Express, React, and Vue.
+Especially I have rich experience with the latest Javascript frameworks such as Node/Midway, React, Vue, Svelte and Solid.

 I had already built so many Websites with the mentioned skill.